 ii.
 Must be completed with the organizations listed in the Christian Service Manual.

-Half of the total hours required are due December 1, 2017.
-The remainder is due April 13, 2018.
+At least half of the total hours required are due by December 7, 2018.
+The remainder are due by April 5, 2019.
 (For example, a sophomore must turn in 7 hours by December and the remaining 8 hours in April).

 • Students may not take the midterm exams in of any of their classes until they have met the requirements.